A Deep Dive into Buying a Holiday Let for Landlords and Investors

 In Northern Ireland holiday property must be approved by Tourism NI.

-Restrictive covenants, local occupancy conditions or leasehold restrictions can stop you from letting a property for holiday use in some cases.
-Take legal advice before buying.
+Restrictive covenants, local occupancy conditions or leasehold restrictions can stop you from letting a property for holiday use in some cases, so it is important to consult with the local council and your conveyancing solicitor before buying.

 Proposed New Planning Rules for Holiday Lets